heslabs/corstone300_fvp_yolo/demo.md

 Password: ******
 ```

-### 2. Go to the project and check Makefile for available commands
+### 2. Go to the project and check "Makefile" for available scripts
 ```
 cd ~/labs/cs300fvp && make
 ```